-In 2009, Rhode Island Legal Services (RILS) recognized the dean for his “dedication and commitment to equal justice in the law.”
+In 2009, Rhode Island Legal Services (RILS) recognized Logan for his “dedication and commitment to equal justice in the law.”
 He was also honored by the NAACP for his outstanding efforts toward achieving diversity and inclusiveness in legal education.
 And in January 2010 he received the American Association of Law School’s Deborah L. Rhode Award for making “an outstanding contribution to increasing pro bono and public service opportunities in law school through scholarship, leadership, or service.”

-Dean Logan is a frequent commentator on legal issues, having appeared on television (Fox News, NBC Evening News, CBS Morning News, the O’Reilly Factor and Nightline), radio (BBC Radio, Voice of Russia, Morning Edition, All Things Considered and Marketplace) and many print media outlets (including Time, the Wall Street Journal, New York Times and Washington Post).
+Professor Logan is a frequent commentator on legal issues, having appeared on television (Fox News, NBC Evening News, CBS Morning News, the O’Reilly Factor and Nightline), radio (BBC Radio, Voice of Russia, Morning Edition, All Things Considered and Marketplace) and many print media outlets (including Time, the Wall Street Journal, New York Times and Washington Post).

 He was born in New York City and grew up in the Washington, D.C. area.
 He earned his BA from Bucknell, his MA from Wisconsin-Madison and his JD from Virginia.
 In college, he was a varsity basketball player, head deejay on the campus radio station, and a music critic for Rolling Stone.

 "Protection of Personality Rights against Invasions by the Mass Media in the United States of America,” in The Protection of Personality Rights Against Invasions by the Mass Media, edited by Helmut Kozel & Alexander Warzilek (Vienna: Springer, 2005) (with Michael D. Green)